 Como Sales is an independent company of publishers sales representatives.
 We represent publishers to trade bookstores and book wholesalers on the East Coast.
 Como was founded in 1966 by Murray COhen and Jock MOore.
-We have represented countless publishers over the years, but our longest relationship has been with Workman Publishing.
+We have represented countless publishers over the years.

-Our ownership and structure has changed many times and the latest iteration occurred in 2015 when Como was bought back from Workman by one of our reps, Maureen Karb.
-At the time Workman was our last remaining line and we were essentially "house reps".
+Our ownership and structure has changed many times and the latest iteration occurred in 2015 when Como was purchased by Maureen Karb.
+At the time Workman Publishing was our last remaining line and we were essentially "house reps".
 Since then Como has returned to our roots and we have added 10 additional publishers to our bag.
 Our reps have been awarded "Rep of the Year" twice already in our respective regions.
 We celebrated our 50th anniversary in 2016 and we look forward to working with independent bookstores for another fifty years or more!

 Read on if you are interested in hearing more about our long history in the publishing industry.